mdn/content/files/en-us/mozilla/firefox/releases/117/index.md

 ## Changes for web developers

-### Developer Tools
+### Developer tools

-- The Network Monitor now shows information about proxied requests, including the proxy address, proxy status and proxy HTTP version in the Headers panel ([Firefox bug 1707192](https://bugzil.la/1707192)).
+- The Network Monitor now shows information about proxied requests, including the proxy address, the proxy status, and the proxy HTTP version in the Headers tab ([Firefox bug 1707192](https://bugzil.la/1707192)).

 ### HTML